prob-ml/bliss/README.md

 poetry install
 ```

-This will create a poetry environment that contains only the `bliss` dependencies.
+4. Finally, you should create an environment variable `BLISS_HOME` pointing to the absolute path of the `bliss` directory.

 # Latest updates
 ## Galaxies